 - The FMLA provides that medical certification will be sufficient if it satisfies the statutory minimal requirements under 5 USC 6383 (b).

 - All medical records are subject to the confidentiality provisions of the Privacy Act.
-The Department of Labor Medical Certification Forms (see reference below), specifically designed for the FMLA, prompts agencies to request the appropriate medical information as specified in 5 CFR 630.1207.
+The Department of Labor Medical Certification Forms (see links under 'References'), specifically designed for the FMLA, prompts agencies to request the appropriate medical information as specified in 5 CFR 630.1207.

 - If the agency requests medical certification, an employee must provide the written medical certification required, signed by the health care provider, no later than 15 calendar days after the date of request.

 - If it is not practical to provide medical certification within 15 calendar days after the date requested by the agency, despite the employee's diligent, good-faith efforts, the employee will have up to 30 calendar days to have medical certification submitted.